ClayHunn/Phase4Project/README.md

 # More Information & Structure
-For any questions or comments please reach out to Clay Hunn or Sarah Jack hunnclay@gmail.com https://github.com/sarahadamsjack
+For any questions or comments please reach out to Clay Hunn or Sarah Jack

+hunnclay@gmail.com

+https://github.com/sarahadamsjack

 The repositories structure is as follows
-1. Code -contains our code building up to the final notebook
+1. code -contains our code building up to the final notebook
 2. data -contains our zipped zillow housing data
 3. images - contains images used in Readme and Presentation
 4. Non-technical Presentation -Slides for stakeholder presentation